maratib/mac/README.md

 ## Home, End Explorer Keys
 1. In finder go `~/Library/`
 2. Paste the `KeyBindings` folder there.
+3. Link Download/Public folder to some other location with (sudo rm -rf ~/Downloads) and (ln -s "/ExternalDrive/Downloads" ~/Downloads)

 ## [Home][end] keys in terminal